mimshins/figma-backup/README.md

 This will install the node package in your global `node_modules` directory (You can find it via `npm list -g | head -1`).

-The backup files will be found in `figma-backup-root` directory.
-You can find this folder in the directory you ran the installation command.
+The backup files will be found in `figma-backup-root` directory relative to the working directory which you ran the `figma-backup` command.

 ## Usage